 If you go camping often, you probably learned the hard way that a rough night out can ruin the next day.
 You will have a hard time adapting to the situation, even though it’s just a recreational experience.
 Imagine having to survive in the wilderness with a weak mind and body just because you didn’t manage to get some shut-eye.

-I’ve spent countless nights sleeping in my hammock and I can tell you that there is a learning curve you should master before being able to swing from trees and get the rest you deserve.
+I’ve spent countless nights sleeping in my hammock.
+There is a learning curve you should master before being able to swing from trees and get the rest you deserve.
 The tips and tricks described in this article will help you get the most out of your survival hammock and get the sleep you are looking for.

 Survival hammock tips and tricks: